FHanus/MoonClock/README.md

 MoonClock website - https://moonclock.com

-This fork is translation of the original app into C language
+This fork is translation of the original app into smoother C language.

 ## You have received and unboxed your MoonClock.
 Congratulations!